Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - An item of non-textual media content such as an image or streaming or downloadable audio or video files.
 (Does not include thumbnails or descriptive text/metadata.)
      -

+   * - Multiple identities
+     - A term used to describe the situation where a single user's activities may be attributed to multiple institutions.
+For example, Sam may be affiliated with institution A through IP recognition, institution B through Shibboleth / Open Athens authentication, and Institution C through role-based access (i.e. a personal log-in for an editor).
+     -

    * - Namespace
      - A term primarily used in programming languages where the same name may be used for different objects.
 It is created to group together those names that might be repeated elsewhere within the same or interlinked programs, objects and elements.